robinz-labs/digishow/guides/tutorials.md

 - Learn to use expressions at the input and output of the signal bar to implement more interactive logic
 - Learn to write user-defined functions in attached script files for calling in expressions
 - [Read PDF](http://121.43.184.98/digishow/tutorials/learning-digishow-en/Learning%20DigiShow%208%20Expressions%20and%20Scripts.pdf)

+( You can also download the supporting examples of this tutorial https://github.com/robinz-labs/learning-digishow-examples )